 Why does the university host Wildcat Dialogues?

-The dialogues serve as a means to bring the Principles of Community into practice for students as they enter their K-State career.
 Students’ participation in this event during the first semester sets the expectation for all Wildcats to be part of a respectful campus community that recognizes diverse perspectives and identities.
+This event is an opportunity to bring K-State’s Principles of Community into practice.
 Cultural competence is rated as one of the top 5 skills employers are looking for in new graduates.
 Cultural competence and civility help us engage as a community of global citizens.

 Do I have to RSVP?